Generated at: 2026-07-01 03:58:45

 Nakai

 By using LBC as a common key to integrate information across Resona Group companies, we are now able to grasp transaction statuses across the entire group, rather than just at the bank level.
-It is a significant advantage to be able to see at a glance on Salesforce that a company is doing business with both Resona Bank and other Resona Group companies.
+It is a significant advantage to be able to see at a glance on Salesforce that a specific company is doing business with both Resona Bank and other Resona Group companies.

 202511resona_fig01.webp